Virginia Ogilvy, Countess of Airlie

 Virginia Fortune Ogilvy, Countess of Airlie, (née Ryan; 9 February 1933 – 16 August 2024) was a Lady of the Bedchamber to Queen Elizabeth II.
 She was born in London to an American family, and grew up in the United States before returning to the United Kingdom.
 In 1973, she became the first American to be a lady-in-waiting.

 Early life

-Lady Airlie was born in Mayfair, London, on 9 February 1933, the daughter of John Barry Ryan Jr. (1901–1966) and Margaret Kahn (1901–1995).
+Lady Airlie was born in Mayfair, London, on 9 February 1933, the daughter of John Barry Ryan Jr. (1901–1966) and Margaret Dorothy Kahn (1901–1995).
 Her mother was the daughter of German-American financier Otto Hermann Kahn and her father was the grandson of Thomas Fortune Ryan.
 She had one brother John Barry Ryan III (1931–2003).

 She was raised in New York City and Newport, Rhode Island.
 She was educated at the Brearley School in Manhattan and the James Franklyn School of Professional Arts.
 She often accompanied her mother on long trips to London.

 She came out in society in 1950 with a ball at the Waldorf Astoria, other debutantes that evening included Lee Bouvier.
 She had a ball of her own at the St. Regis.